FRRouting/frr/doc/user/rpki.rst

 - Route maps can be configured to match a specific RPKI validation state.
 This allows the creation of local policies, which handle BGP routes based on the outcome of the Prefix Origin Validation.
+- Updates from the RPKI cache servers are directly applied and path selection is updated accordingly.
+(Soft reconfiguration **must** be enabled for this to work).

 .. _enabling-rpki: